Scouting in New York: Organization

 As of 30 June 2009, Longhouse Council acquired a seventh district: Cayuga County.
 This was previously Cayuga County Council, which lost its charter.

 Order of the Arrow

 Lowanne Nimat Lodge 219, formed January 1, 2010 from Kayanernh Kowa and Tahgajute lodges.

 The World Brotherhood Camporee is a weekend-long camping trip that Scouts from Canada and the U.S. participate in.
 The camporee is an annual event and takes place either in the Longhouse Council, New York or in the Loyalist Area of the Voyageur Council, Ontario, Canada.

 The main events include Council Strip trading and a dance party.

-Hudson Valley Council

-The Hudson Valley Council was headquartered in Newburgh, New York, and also served Scouts in Pennsylvania.
-The grave of Daniel Carter Beard lies within the Hudson Valley Council, where an annual service is held.
-In 2021, it merged with the Westchester-Putnam Council to become the Greater Hudson Valley Council.

-Organization

-Its districts were: Rockland, Heritage, Delaware River, and Dutchess.

-Camps

-The Hudson Valley Council operated two year-round use properties - Camp Bullowa in Stony Point, NY and Camp Nooteeming in Salt Point, NY.